awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ```
 // Add two application stages to the same pipeline stage

-testingStage.AddApplication(new MyApplication1(this, "MyApp1", new Amazon.CDK.StageProps
+testingStage.AddApplicationStage(new MyApplication1(this, "MyApp1", new Amazon.CDK.StageProps
 {
     Env = new Amazon.CDK.Environment
     {